merenlab/merenlab.org/tutorials/infant-gut/index.md

 [![E. facealis pan](images/pan-filters.png)](images/pan-filters.png){:.center-img .width-50}

 The command line program `anvi-get-sequences-for-gene-clusters` can also give you access to these filters and more to get very precise reports.
-Another option is the good'ol {% include ARTIFACT name="interactive" text="interactive" %} interface, and using the dendrogram it produces to organize gene clusters based on their distribution across genomes.
+Another option is the good'ol {% include ARTIFACT name="interactive" %} interface, and using the dendrogram it produces to organize gene clusters based on their distribution across genomes.
 From this display you can make manual selections of gene clusters.
 I already made some selections and stored them in a file for your convenience.
 If you import them the following way,

 ``` bash
 anvi-import-collection additional-files/pangenomics/pan-collection.txt \